Are you feeling frustrated and defeated in your efforts to lose the baby weight?

 Having the expectation that your clothes will fit once you reach your pre pregnancy weight is likely setting yourself up for failure.

-During pregnancy, not only do we put on extra body fat but we lose some muscle mass which causes our body composition to be different.
+During pregnancy, not only do we put on extra body fat but we lose some muscle mass which causes our body composition to be different and your hips may remain a little wider.

 Instead of focusing strictly on the scale, judge you progress based on how your clothes fit rather than what the scale says.